awsdocs/aws-php-developers-guide/doc_source/service_dynamodb-session-handler.rst

 =============

 You can configure the behavior of the session handler using the following options.
-All options are optional, but you should be sure to understand what the defaults are.
+All options are optional, but be sure to understand what the defaults are.

 ``table_name``